patricksimonian/just-ask/api/config/rolemapping.md

 ## Special Cases

-`null` values treat the role mapping as a no-mapping-required.
+`null` values in the first index of the role mapping treat the role mapping as a no-mapping-required.
 In other words, the role is applied to all users by default. `APPROVER` mappings cannot be `null`.